Timi-Leyin/myrtle_survey_be/README.md

 EMAIL_USER=your-email@gmail.com
 EMAIL_PASS=your-app-password
 EMAIL_FROM="Myrtle Wealth <noreply@myrtlewealth.com>"
+RESEND_API_KEY=your-resend-secret-key # optional - use Resend API on hosts that block SMTP
 ```

 **Note**: Replace `[YOUR-PASSWORD]` with the actual Supabase database password.
 The pooling URL is used by the application at runtime, while the direct URL is used for Prisma migrations and Studio.